garloff/coverage/README.md

 Further(!) optimized version from chains.
 Rather than touching two values per iteration, do the complete math for one.
-This saves a write to a write buffer.
+This saves a write (to a write buffer).
 It also produces cleaner code, making the compiler's job easier, e.g. when it tries to unroll the loop to extract further parallelism. chains3 is indeed faster than chains2.
 The `_p0` variant with